AlaCodon/latexonfly/ACTION_MARKETPLACE.md

 # LaTeX Build Action

-**A comprehensive GitHub Action for building LaTeX documents with automatic package management, intelligent caching, and release automation.**
+**A comprehensive GitHub Action for building LaTeX documents with automatic package management and intelligent caching.**

 ## 🚀 Key Features